 Although this happens to be the common trend, every locale will have perceived risks depending on the buyer’s needs and objectives.

 Fluctuating interest rates might be out of your hands, but when they do occur, they can have a negative impact on the cap rate and, hence, the value of your property.
 It is for this reason that you would want to know in which direction interest rates are likely to blow just so that you may prepare accordingly.

 When interest rates rise, it translates to a subsequent rise in the cost of debt, which in turn, decreases NOI.
 This information can be vital to both buyers and sellers in taking advantage of market factors.

-Generally, home sales seem to have declined in Toronto in light of the high cost of buying a home with the present market conditions.
+Generally, home sales seem to have declined in Toronto in light of the high cost of buying a home in the present market conditions.
 At the same time, the demand for rentals has spiked, making it profitable for those with multi-residential assets.

-If you are an investor or aspiring to be one, this a good time to cash in on the available opportunities.
+If you are an investor or aspiring to be one, this is a good time to cash in on the available opportunities.
 With the help of an investment consultant, you can learn of more opportunities available in the market and be able to make the right decision.